What is Collapse Companioning™?

 Collapse Companioning™ is a highly-personalized form of deep presence, compassionate curiosity, and daily support for individuals navigating their emotions, thoughts, and responses related to their recognition of uncertainty about the future.

-It is specifically designed to help those who are aware of accelerating change leading to systems failures and the colliding of our entangled crises.
+Collapse Companioning™ is designed to help those who are aware of accelerating change leading to systems failures and the colliding of our entangled crises.

 Collapse Companioning™ is a unique and effective process that leads to creative adaptation through emotional steadiness, a revitalized sense of agency, and a powerful transformation that naturally leads to heightened imagination, creative energy, and intentional action.

-🔶 A Proven Alternative to Coaching and Therapy For Those Facing Climate Anxiety, Anticipatory Grief, And Paralyzing Uncertainty
+🔶 A Proven Alternative to Coaching and Therapy For Those Facing Climate Anxiety, Anticipatory Grief, And ¨Despairalysis¨

-Based on a deep understanding of loss and grief, the latest research in human behavior and habit change, and a recognition that traditional models of therapy and coaching were not designed to address the accelerating levels of global change we are facing, Collapse Companioning™ was developed as a focused process to address mounting levels of anxiety and despair.
+Based on a deep understanding of loss and grief, the latest research in human behavior and habit change, and a recognition that traditional models of therapy and coaching were not designed to address the accelerating levels of global change we are facing, Collapse Companioning™ was developed as a focused process to address mounting levels of despair and paralysis, which she has dubbed despairalysis.

 Each person's emotions, responses, and habits are viewed as understandable under these circumstances.
 These individuals are seen as having the capacity to expand their creativity, deepen their sense of connection, and experience real joy and meaning alongside their growing awareness.